 Below you can see the X100F and X100T sensor size comparison.

-Fujifilm X100F and Fujifilm X100T have almost the same sensor size so none of them has any significant advantage over other in this area.
+Fujifilm X100F and Fujifilm X100T have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.